 Medigap plans help consumers pay costs that would otherwise be out of pocket, such as:

 Regarding the mechanics of the Medigap insurance system, the following items are essential:

-here are a large number of restrictions on Medigap coverage.
-Each state sets some rules and must authorize the issuance of any given type of policy.
+There are a large number of restrictions on Medigap coverage.
+Each state sets rules and must authorize the issuance of any given type of policy.

 Medigap policies do not cover certain services:

 Medigap policies can be compared with several ways to get the information that best reflects a buyer’s situation.

 Medigap benefits cover a wide range of situations.
 They focus on gaps in Medicare A and B coverage for medically necessary services.